-The proposals to encourage walking and cycling cover four key areas:
+The proposals to encourage active travel including walking and cycling cover four key areas:

 City centre connections and public realm

 Broad Marsh and Nottingham Station

 Work has begun on significant public realm and pedestrian area improvements, focusing on enhancing walking links and the attractiveness of Nottingham Station, Broad Marsh Bus Station, and the Nottingham College City Hub.